Sulay35/Bubble-Sorting/README.md

 **TO DO**
   - feature 1 :
     changeable array length
-  - add coktail sort and merge sort to the repo
+  - add cocktail sort and merge sort to the repo
 # Insertion-Sorting

+# Merge-Sorting

+# Cocktail-Sorting